THE CRITERIA THAT MORTGAGE LENDERS LOOK AT FOR HOLIDAY LETS IS UNIQUE TO ALL OTHER MORTGAGE TYPES

 The property should be in the UK, made of standard construction and in habitable condition suitable for immediate letting.
 Most lenders prefer single dwellings which can be either freehold or long leasehold.
 Mortgages are available for Airbnb lets.

 It is common with holiday lets that some will have a restriction concerning how they may be used/occupied.
-Mortgages are available for these.
+Mortgages are available for these properties.

 Finance options are available for properties that have non-standard construction, multiple dwellings and conversions.
 Please call us for details.